NativeScript/plugins/packages/iqkeyboardmanager/README.md

 ### Angular

-Register the `PreviousNextView` element in the `.modules.ts` file where you want to use this feature (or the `app.module.ts`).
+1. Register the `PreviousNextView` element in the `.modules.ts` file where you want to use this feature (or the `app.module.ts` for global access).
 ```ts
 import { registerElement } from '@nativescript/angular';
 import { PreviousNextView } from '@nativescript/iqkeyboardmanager';
 registerElement('PreviousNextView', () => PreviousNextView);
 ```

-Then use the element in the markup as follows:
+2. Add `PreviousNextView` to the markup as follows:

 ```html
 <ScrollView>